s-chathuranga-j/cypress-smart-tests/README.md

-# cypress-dependent-tests
+# cypress-smart-tests

-A Cypress plugin that allows you to define dependencies between test cases.
-If a parent test fails, its dependent tests will be automatically skipped.
+A Cypress plugin for smart test execution with dependencies, conditional tests, and hooks.
+It allows you to define dependencies between test cases, conditionally run tests based on environment variables or other factors, and add custom setup/cleanup hooks to individual tests.

 ## Features

 - Define dependencies between test cases
 - Automatically skip dependent tests if the parent test fails
+- Selectively execute tests based on environment variables, feature flags, or other conditions
+- Add custom before/after hooks to individual tests for setup and cleanup
 - Clear console output showing what was skipped and why
 - Optional failFast mode to stop after any parent failure
 - Easy-to-use API with minimal intrusion